Rachel Dolezal hit with felony theft charge in welfare fraud case

 RACHEL DOLEZAL'S NETFLIX DOCUMENTARY SPARKS MAJOR BACKLASH ON SOCIAL MEDIA

-DSHS investigator Kyle Bunge said Dolezal had claimed that "her only source of income was was $300.00 per month in gifts from friends."
-However, the department found that she had made nearly $84,000 between August 2015, when she initially requested the assistance, and September 2017.
+DSHS investigator Kyle Bunge said Dolezal had claimed that "her only source of income was $300.00 per month in gifts from friends."
+However, the department found that she had deposited nearly $84,000 in her bank account between August 2015 and September 2017 without reporting it.

 According to the investigation, the money came from sales of Dolezal's autobiography as well as "the sale of her art, soaps, and handmade dolls."

+Authorities say Dolezal illegally received $8,747 in food assistance and $100 in child care assistance from August 2015 through November 2017.
+The DSHS report says Dolezal told investigators in April that she had "fully disclosed her information" and declined to answer further questions.

-Dolezal is also charged with one count of making false verification for public assistance.
+Dolezal is also charged with perjury and making false verification for public assistance.

-Dolezal resigned as head of the Spokesman NAACP chapter in June 2015 after her parents told local media that she had been born white and was merely posing as a black activist.
+Dolezal resigned as head of the Spokane NAACP chapter in June 2015 after her parents told local media that she had been born white and was merely posing as a black activist.
 She also was fired from a police ombudsman commission and lost her job teaching African studies at Eastern Washington University.

 RACHEL DOLEZAL BRAGS ABOUT SUCCESSFUL HAIR SALON ON INSTAGRAM